willhunt914/PIDBOX/README.md

 Our new idea was to use a very strong wire which didn't bend at all.
+This worked and our values were much less random and the movements were more controlled.

 ### Misstep #1
 One mistep was putting the battery pack on the side which led to the whole thing being unbalanced.